mgorav/ConversationalAIAssistant/readme.md

 **ReservationToolService**

-Implements use cases like booking lookup and cancellation using a mock repository.
+Implements use cases like reservation lookup and cancellation using a mock repository.

 @Tool annotations expose methods directly to agent.